Skip to content

 AHU

-Return air temperature setpoint Only for "setpoint" variation
+Return air temperature setpoint Yes, only for "setpoint" variation EXH_T_AIR_SP Output

 Attributes* Info